WiFi Sensor User Guide for use with MQTT

 MQTT Message Settings -

-We have implemented a token replace system for MQTT topics and payloads in order to facility compatibility with numerous cloud based systems which implement MQTT.
-This means you can embed information about the sensor or the data coming from the device into the topics and message payloads.
+NCD has implemented a token replace system for MQTT topics and payloads in order to facilitate compatibility with numerous cloud based systems which implement MQTT.
+This means a user can embed information about the sensor or the data coming from the device into the topics and message payloads.
 This is a very powerful feature of the WiFi Sensor for MQTT.

 Message Format: Token based formatting for the message payload sent when the sensor updates information about itself to the MQTT broker.